gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 **1.21.51**
 - Inside Woodland Mansions, it is possible to get Efficiency I Golden Apple.
 The Efficiency I Apples are located in a secret room containing a chest and a tree.
 This room is easily identifiable due to its blocked-off entrance, but the frame is still visible.
 - You can place Big Dripleafs on Pale Moss Blocks
-- Changing your Language in the Minecraft Settings and then renaming a Name Tag "Name Tag" and switching back to English will make it possible to name Mobs "Name Tag" which is illegal
 - Pushing Shulkers into the exit portal in the end will have them sent to 32K on the y level, giving you floating shulkers, after relogging the shulker will be put at y level: 511.
 - In this version, you can obtain Permanently Frozen Ghast Fireballs, the way to do this is by getting a Ghast to shoot at you and then quickly leaving into a nether portal before it hits you, after you enter another dimension the fireball should be in stasis and will not move, then what you have to do is go through a different portal that will take you at least 300 blocks away from the fireball and then walk/fly over there and the fireball should be in stasis
 - Baby Drowneds spawn with the same speed as the adult drowneds